accs-uaa/akveg-map/README.md

 # Packages

 This section describes the packages and functions designed for the analysis of Beringian vegetation and soils.
 The scripts included in this section cannot be run directly.
-Input and output parameters are for running scripts are described in the "Usage" section above.
+Input and output parameters for running scripts are described in the "Usage" section above.

 ### 1. Geomorphometry